 My chicken feet reverie is dashed by a man who rushes into the shop with a flurry of shouts and arms outstretched.
 Whatever he says (there is no way I can follow the pained speed of his vernacular) causes consternation in the face of il macellaio and his grown-up daughter, whose knives leave their meat duties and assume a ready position as they ask questions to gauge the severity of the situation (I presume).

-A figure in the queue comments in a such a calm and authoritative way that everyone stops to listen.
+A figure in the queue comments with calm authority and everyone stops to listen.
 Again, I do not follow the flow of language, but the general mood in the shop softens into laughter and an amused exchange defuses the tension.
 With relief we watch the knives return to their rightful work.

 Finally, it is our turn to be served.
 I’m not sure whether the butcher remembers us from a few evenings back, and he looks nonplussed when all I ask for is a packet of dry pasta (but at least I’m asking for a regional type of pasta – best cooked with a sausage sauce as in Gramigna alla Salsiccia).